An implicit large-eddy simulation perspective on the flow over periodic hills: Simulation setup

 \subsubsection{Computational data}

-An established benchmark test case for computational periodic hills simulations was created by Breuer et al. \cite{Breuer2009} by use of the FVM code LESOCC.
+An established benchmark test case for computational periodic hills simulations was created by \cite{Breuer2009} by use of the FVM code LESOCC.
 LESOCC solves the incompressible Navier-Stokes equations with the sub-grid scale Smagorinsky-Lilly model with Van Driest damping near the solid walls, followed by averaging and filtering to stabilise the dynamic model.
 A range of simulations were performed by Breuer et al.; the first results of interest arise from Case 7, which was performed at $\mathrm{Re} = 5600$ using a LES approach.
 This setup uses around 12.4 million active cells (13.1 million grid points) in the mesh with a time step of $\SI{0.002}{\second}$ and the average taken over a time period of $\SI{1300}{\second}$.

 The reattachment point for the benchmark case is $5.09$, which is longer than the value of $4.83$ given experimentally by Rapp.
 Since the reattachment point describes the overall performance of a simulation in one number \cite{Krank2018}, these values can be used as indicators for the method's performance.
 Breuer et al. note that the pressure distribution in the computational benchmark data is slightly under-predicted due to the SGS model, leading to a delay in the separation point, and hence to an over-prediction of the reattachment point.
-On the contrary, the numerical and experimental spanwise domains have different resolutions, and the highly volatile nature of the reattachment point is under-predicted by the lower resolution of the Rapp domain, as spanwise resolution is important for determining the separation point \cite{Frohlich2005, Krank2018}.
-In general, previous implicit LES studies appear to give better reattachment point agreement to the Rapp data than the Breuer data \cite{Wang2021}, but give better overall agreement to the Breuer data \cite{Krank2018}.
+In general, previous implicit LES studies appear to give better reattachment point agreement to the Rapp data than the Breuer data (e.g., \cite{Wang2021}), but in the bulk of the flow the profiles are closer to those of Breuer data (e.g., \cite{Krank2018}).
 Therefore, while both benchmarks do not give precise values, they give a clear indication of the region the reattachment point should fall within.

 The second results of interest are known as LESOCC Case 9 and correspond to the Reynolds number of $\mathrm{Re}=10600$.
 The grid used for this case was the same as in the previously explained simulation, but a time step of $\SI{0.0018}{\second}$ and an average taken over a time period of $\SI{1300}{\second}$ were used.
 The numerical reattachment value was determined to be $x/h = 4.69$ in this case.